 - Surface tension imbalance

-Understanding these factors is essential for durable repairs.
+Understanding these is essential for durable repairs.

 Structural Role of Exterior Panels in Vehicle Safety